 Project Budget Overrun Statistics: The Data Behind Why Projects Fail (2026)

 A comprehensive collection of overrun statistics from PMI, McKinsey, Standish, and academic research.
 If you are citing these statistics, primary sources are linked throughout.
-Updated April 2026.
+Re-verified against primary sources June 2026.

 Key Headline Statistics